Ethan-Pryce/scheduleBackend/README.md

 # schedule-backend
-The backend code for schedulebot.
+The backend code for schedulebot a web app scheduling service.

-index.js has all the functions.
+Handles the MongoDB, Express and Node side of things for the MERN Stack

 This code is incomplete for security reasons.